Fort Sam Houston’s Gift Chapel:

 Panoramic photograph, President Taft in San Antonio, 1909 October, SC97.24, Picture File, Daughters of the Republic of Texas Library, San Antonio, Texas.

-Photograph, John C. Dielmann’s business at 306 E Commerce Street, 1907 April 27, Leo M. J. Dielmann Papers, 1847-1961, Col 883, Daughters of the Republic of Texas Library, San Antonio, Texas.
+Photograph, John C. Dielmann’s business at 306 E Commerce Street, 1907 April 27, Leo M. J. Dielmann Papers, Drawings, and Photographs, 1847-1961, Col 883, Daughters of the Republic of Texas Library, San Antonio, Texas.

 “How Old Man Henry and His Family are Getting Along in America”:

-Letter, Henry Baumberger, San Antonio, Texas, to Father, beloved brothers and sisters, brothers-in-law, and friends, 1856 October 13, Henry Baumberger Papers, 1856-1867, Doc 5171, Daughters of the Republic of Texas Library, San Antonio, Texas.
+Letter, Henry Baumberger, San Antonio, Texas, to Father, beloved brothers and sisters, brothers-in-law, and friends, 1856 October 13, Henry Baumberger Letters, 1856-1867, Doc 5171, Daughters of the Republic of Texas Library, San Antonio, Texas.

 Was a Texan the First Man to Fly in an Airplane?